kennethoo/CodeExec/README.md

 - Node.js 20+
 - Docker
-- MongoDB
+- MongoDB (optional - only for metrics logging)
-- AWS EC2 (for production)

 ### Installation